pixie-io/blog.px.dev/content/blog/k8s-operator/index.md

 ---
 path: '/k8s-operator'
-title: '3 Reasons to use Kubernetes Operators (and 2 reasons not to)'
+title: '3 Reasons to Use Kubernetes Operators (and 2 Reasons Not To)'
 date: 2021-11-10T06:00:00.000+00:00
 featured_image: hero-image.png
 categories: ['Pixie Team Blogs', 'Kubernetes']